 Wakeboard Sizing ChartThe first and arguably most important step in buying a new wakeboard should be figuring out what size board will work best for you.
 Check out our sizing chart below to find out the suggested board size based on your weight.

 NOTE - If multiple riders will be using the same board it is best to go with a board in the size range of the largest rider.
 Smaller riders will be able to adapt to riding a larger wakeboard no problem, but the bigger riders in your group will have a much more difficult time trying to ride on a wakeboard that is too small for their size.

 We suggest following our suggested size based on the chart above.
 However, some wakeboarders prefer to size down or size up.
 So, how will that impact how the board's overall ride and feel on the water?
 Let's find out!

 Only advanced riders should ever consider sizing down when buying a new board.
 A smaller wakeboard will have less swing weight and will help a rider spin faster when executing advanced tricks.
 The smaller size will provide a more aggressive feel and quicker edge-to edge transitions.
 A rider will have more control over a smaller board due to less surface area but there is the risk of harder landings and an increased chance of burying the nose of the board.

 Sizing up is a popular option for novice riders.
 A bigger board will be slower through the water but will be a more stable, smoother ride.
 The larger surface area underneath the rider will make landings softer and help prevent catching your edge.
-Sizing up will give the rider more forgiveness but will be more sluggish as far as manueverability.
+Sizing up will give the rider more forgiveness but will be more sluggish as far as manueverability is concerned.